ryuichiueda/slides_marp/advanced_vision/lesson7e.md

 ### [GPT-4 [OpenAI]](https://arxiv.org/abs/2303.08774)

 - The structure has been kept secret due to social impact
-- Parameters: Several to several dozen times faster than GPT-3?
+    - Parameters: Several to several dozen times larger than GPT-3?
 (Possibilities measured in trillions)
 - <span style="color:red">Images can also be input</span>
     - Images + text will be discussed next time.

 ---